 I have worked at Odyssey since fall of 1999!
 The Odyssey community is my extended family and I feel so fortunate to watch and participate in the growth and learning of so many awesome young people!

 I’m originally from the Midwest, growing up in Minneapolis and spending summers with my extended family in North East Iowa.
-I learned to love the outdoors because of camping, swimming in the Mississippi River, and roaming the countryside.
-After moving to Colorado 17 years ago, my love of the outdoors has only grown.
+I have fond memories of catching fireflies on the porch, camping with family, swimming in the Mississippi River, and roaming the countryside.
+After moving to Colorado, my love of the outdoors has only grown.
 Escaping to the mountains for a hike or a weekend camping trip are among my favorite activities.
-I landed in Denver about 7 years ago, and enjoy all the city’s museums, art walks, and local culture.
+I landed in Denver about 9 years ago, and enjoy all the city has to offer.
+I am constantly inspired by local artists and exhibitions in both my own work and my teaching practice.
+I love researching contemporary artists and often get lost in their work, like getting lost in a good book.

 I have always had a passion for teaching and sharing my love of art with others.
 I had the privilege of student teaching at Odyssey, and have fallen in love with the Expeditionary Learning model.
-I am thrilled to be apart of this incredible community.
+I am thrilled to be apart of this incredible community and am looking forward to learning and growing along side our wonderful students and teachers.

 4th/5th Grade Teacher